olovhaggstrom/fft-recruitment-task/README.md

 ## Tips

 - There is already a Lambda@Edge function that handles incoming requests.
 This could be a good place to start, but you may choose a different solution if you want
 - AWS has good developer documentation.
-The most relevant parts is likely the [CloudFront Developer Guide](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html).
+The most relevant parts is likely the [CloudFront Developer Guide](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html)
 - The existing infrastructure is set up using Terraform.
-You can see the templates in this repository, and if you want to you can continue using Terraform to modify it.
+You can see the templates in this repository, and if you want to you can continue using Terraform to modify it

 **Good luck!**